rodrigo-pena/src-localization-graphs/README.md

 # src-localization-graphs
 MATLAB implementation of an algorithm for source localization on graphs via l1 regularization and spectral graph theory.
 As presented in our paper:

-R. Pena, X. Bresson, and P. Vandergheynst.
-"Source Localization on Graphs via l1 Regularization and Spectral Graph Theory."
-On [arXiv][arxiv].
+R. Pena, X. Bresson, and P. Vandergheynst. ["Source Localization on Graphs via l1 Regularization and Spectral Graph Theory"][arxiv].
+12th IEEE Image, Video, and Multidimensional Signal Processing Workshop (IVMSP), 2016.

 The code is released under the terms of the [MIT license](LICENSE.txt).
 Please cite the paper above if you use it.